ItsAmmarB/DiscordFramework/README.md

 # DiscordFramework
- A custom framework made for JCRP and JCRP only
+ A custom framework made for JCRP.

+ modify it to suit you needs if you see it useful.